Accommodation in Portugal

 - Purchase the complete Expat Arrivals Portugal Guide (PDF)

-Expats do not need to worry about finding suitable accommodation in Portugal as there is a wide range of housing options available.
+With such a wide range of housing options available, new arrivals are sure to find their ideal accommodation in Portugal.
 Expats will be able to choose from a range of downtown apartment blocks, condominiums and even rustic farmhouses.
-The price of accommodation in Portugal relative to the typical salary earned is also known to be reasonable except for the main cities and surroundings of Lisbon and Porto.
+The price of accommodation in Portugal relative to the typical salary earned is generally considered to be reasonable except for the main cities and surroundings of Lisbon and Porto.

-Expats, especially those that do not speak good Portuguese, should consider hiring a reputable estate agent to assist them in finding a suitable home for the duration of their stay in the country.
+Expats, especially those that don't speak good Portuguese, should consider hiring a reputable real estate agent to assist them in finding a suitable home for the duration of their stay in the country.

 Types of accommodation in Portugal